andreipope/pxdocs-backup-old/content/use-px-backup/upgrade.md

 **NOTE:** In the Helm install command above, mention the same organization name which was used in previous operator based install.
     {{</info>}}

-## Upgrade PX-Backup using Helm

-Once you've moved from an operator-based install to a Helm-based install, you can upgrade using Helm.

-### Prerequisites

-* You must have PX-Backup with a Helm-based install

-### Upgrade PX-Backup

-Follow the steps in this section to upgrade PX-Backup using Helm.

-1. Update your Helm repos:

-    ```text
-    helm repo update
-    ```

-2. Retrieve all custom values you used during install.
-Enter the following `helm get values` command, adjusting the values of the `<namespace>` and `<release-name>` parameters to match your environment:

-    ```text
-    helm get values -n <docs-namespace> <release-name>
-    ```

-    ```
-    USER-SUPPLIED VALUES:
-    persistentStorage:
-      enabled: true
-      storageClassName: px-sc
-    pxbackup:
-      orgName: my-organization
-    ```

-    Note the following about this example output:

-    * The `persistentStorage.storageClassName` field displays the name of your storage class (`px-sc`)
-    * The `persistentStorage` flag indicates that persistent storage is enabled
-    * The `pxbackup.orgName` field displays the name of your organization (`my-organization`)

-3. Delete all of the stateful sets:

-    ```text
-    kubectl delete sts --namespace <namespace> pxc-backup-etcd pxcentral-keycloak pxcentral-keycloak-postgresql
-    ```

-4. Run the `helm upgrade` command, using the `--set` flag to pass all custom values you've used during install.
-The following example command enables persistent storage, sets the value of the `persistentStorage.storageClassName` parameter to `px-sc`, and sets the value of the `orgName` parameter to `my-organization`:

-    ```text
-    helm upgrade px-backup portworx/px-backup --namespace <namespace> --set persistentStorage.enabled=true,persistentStorage.storageClassName=px-sc,pxbackup.orgName=my-organization
-    ```